robertoreale/virtuoso-dba/README.md

         );

-## Generate the integer between 1 and 100, in random order
+## Generate the integers between 1 and 100, in random order

 *Keywords*: CONNECT BY, DBMS_RANDOM